mozillascience/studyGroupLessons/README.md

 Contributing a study group lesson here is simple - just copy the `template` directory, give it a descriptive name, and fill out the `lesson.md` file with your lesson.
 Be sure to include lots of problems for students to work on, and put any examples or data they'll need in the same directory.

 **Not comfortable with Markdown or Git?** That's ok!
-If Markdown isn't your thing, just cut and paste your notes into a plain text file, and we'll help you format them; if you're unsure of git, open an issue and we'll help get you included.
+If Markdown isn't your thing, just cut and paste your notes into a plain text file, and we'll help you format them; if you're unsure of git, open a new [issue](https://github.com/mozillascience/studyGroupLessons/issues) and we'll help get you included.